-If your garden is surrounded by hedges that are tall enough, you can set up a couple hives?
+Why not set up a couple hives?
 Some hive designs recreate the natural nooks bees make their homes in.
-They will provide you with organic honey and will increase the pollination of your fruits and vegetables.
+They will provide you with a little organic honey and will increase pollination for your fruits and vegetables.

 Before getting started, check with your local town hall for local zoning issues.

-Usually, hives must be placed with a setback of several dozens of feet from public walkways, and several hundred feet from public buildings like schools, hospitals, etc. There should be a setback from the limits of your property and the neighboring houses.
-If these requirements which are often specific to each locality are met, hives can even be set up in an urban setting.
+Usually, hives must be placed with a setback of several dozens of feet from public walkways, and several hundred feet from public buildings like schools, hospitals, etc. A buffer must also surround the hive up to the limits of your property and neighboring houses.
+These requirements are often specific to each locality.
+When they’re met, hives can even be set up in an urban setting.
 Of course, best is to have a sliver of forest, prairie or a large orchard treated only with organic products.
 For any given flower-rich area, there shouldn’t be more than 30 hives to a square mile (about 2 km²).

 An easy hive to build

 Most hives sold on the market are square.
-In nature, wild bees tend to cluster in cylindrical shapes; consequently, best is to provide them with a rounded shape.
-Get your hands on a mold to make smaller cylindrical shaped hives with hewn straw and plaster (inside diameter: 14 inches (36 cm), height: 7 inches (18 cm), wall thickness: 1 inch (3 cm), average weight: 12 lbs (5 kg).
+In nature, wild bees tend to cluster in cylindrical shapes; consequently, best is to provide them with a roundish shape.
+Get your hands on a mold to make smaller cylindrical hives with hewn straw and plaster or clay.